sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > All source code must be released under an appropriate OSS license.
 > We enable incidental contributions to related open standards and OSS projects.

-Wherever it makes sense to do so, the ESDC will share the source code of its future IT projects.
+ESDC will strive to share the source code of its future IT projects by default.
-For publication of these projects, the OSS licences recommended by GC (MIT, Apache2, GPL3, AGPL3 or LGPL3) will be preferred.
-ESDC will focus these efforts on an ESDC-centric digital government code repository.
 In addition, our developers will be free to make occasional contributions to closely related open standards and OSS projects.

 The principles and actions of this strategy will make it easier to obtain permission to share code with the outside world.